 The school’s technology system provides a communications network within the school, educational resources and access to the internet.
 Use of this system is dependent upon members of the community abiding by the standards outlined in the School Handbook.
 If you have any questions about this access, the community standards, or the technology needed to use this system, please contact the Academics Office (DeanofAcademics@stmarksschool.org), the Dean of Students Office (DeanofStudentsOffice@stmarksschool.org) or the Technology Department (Helpdesk@stmarksschool.org).

 Computer Hardware and Software Requirements: The school supports both Windows and Macintosh computers on the network.
 All student rooms have wired access to the network and an ethernet cable (RJ45) is required.
 In most areas of the school, wireless access is also available.
-For more details on the Technology Requirements please check the link below:
+For more details on the Technology Requirements please check the link to the right.

-[click here] to sign up for private lessons.
+Select this link to sign up for private lessons.

-- Strings — violin, viola, cello, bass
+- Strings — violin, viola, cello, bass, Chinese guzheng

 - Guitar — acoustic, electric, bass